not-in-our-labs/not-in-our-labs.github.io/index_src.md

 Not everybody start with the same chances to make it through:

 * 0,7% of UK university prof are black [@3], vs 3,3% of global population [@4].
 So, UK university prof are 5 times less likely to be black.
 * 28% of UK university prof are women [@3], (vs 50%...).
 So, UK university prof are 1.8 times less likely to be women.
-The situation is similar in France, where 27% of French University proffesors are women [@8] and 40% of french researchers are women [@8].
+The situation is similar in France, where the rate of women is 40% in PhD [@1] then 32% as assistant professor (MCF), and finally 19% as professor (PU) [@24].
 * US faculty are up to 25 times more likely to have a parent with a Ph.D [@5], and 20% of french doctorates have a close relative with a phd, while only 1,15% of the population has a thesis. [@0]
 * Working class in UK is 28% as likely to get a PHD vs privileged origins. [@6] So, UK working class are 3 times less likely to get a PhD.
 * 4% of UK uni staff declare disability, vs 16% of pop [@7].
 So UK uni staff are 4 times less likely to declare a disability.